Nieb/Bumbadidas-Scheme-Theme/README.md

-# Bumbadidas-SublimeText-Scheme-Theme
-Bumbadida's Sublime Text Color Scheme &amp; Theme
+# Bumbadida's Sublime Text Color Scheme & Theme

+`*.sublime-color-scheme` started as something else (don't recall what), but has changed greatly since.
+A Ship of Theseus scheme.

+`*.sublime-theme` forked from "Spacegray Eighties" theme.